hharryyf/codeforcepractice/README.md

 line sweep and range tree problem, answer the number of distince elements in q [l, r] ranges which can be done in O(nlogn) time. https://vjudge.net/problem/CodeForces-246E

+248. Sum Queries? (diff=2300, obseration and range tree) The key observation is something we might ignore, the optimal solution is definitly two smallest numbers with 1 digit all not equal to 0.
+After this is figured out, the problem would be a standard point update and range min query problem. https://codeforces.com/problemset/problem/1217/E